Simranjangra31/AIproject/README.md

 # AIproject
-CDAC PG-DAI class lecture of github
+CDAC PG-DAI class lecture of github.
 This is an objective manual